ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #s4hana-automation-schematics}
 {: ui}

-You use the Schematics user interface on {{site.data.keyword.cloud}} and enter the [GitHub repository for S/4HANA Schematics](https://github.com/ibm-cloud/sap-s4hana).
+You use the Schematics user interface on {{site.data.keyword.cloud}} and enter the [GitHub repository for S/4HANA Schematics](https://github.com/ibm-cloud/sap-s4hana){: external}.

 When you run the scripts with the Schematics interface, you: